IraSafonik/pws_call_center_trends/README.md

 - **Power BI**: For data visualization and dashboard creation.
 - **Microsoft Excel**: For initial data collection and preprocessing.
-- **Python (optional)**: For advanced data preprocessing if needed.
-- **Podcasts and Articles**: For enhancing understanding of data visualization and digital upskilling.

 ## 🗂️ Data Sources